Five Fingers Strand

 ItemDetails

-AdmissionFree – the beach is public land.
+AdmissionFree – public access.

 Opening hoursOpen 24 hours, year-round.